Study abroad with some of the best in business

 In Milan, students take

-1) Strategic Management (MNGT 4800) and
+1) Strategic Management (MNGT 4800)

-In Madrid, students take
+In Madrid, students take (as part of their consulting project)

-3) Management International Field Analysis (MNGT 4610) and
+4) Management International Field Analysis (MNGT 4610)

 This program is only appropriate for business students who are completing their Junior year and will have enough hours to take Senior-level courses during the summer program (90 hours completed before the program starts).
+Students are required to have completed MNGT 3100, MKTG 3310, and FINC 3610 prior to program start.

 We recommend that you first speak with your academic advisor, the program director and your parent(s) or guardian(s) before making a final decision.